How to Run PPC Campaigns in Google Ads

 The second price auction is a system where the highest paying bidder, pays the bid of the second highest bidder.

-In AdWords PPC system advertisers will only pay when they actually receive a click on their ad.
-It does not matter how much you are willing to pay for your ad to come at first position – what matters is the ad click-through-rate (CTR).
+In Google Ads, advertisers only pay when they actually receive a click on their ad.
+It does not matter how much you are willing to pay for your ad to come at the first position – what matters is the ad click-through-rate (CTR).

-If more users are clicking an ad Google’s algorithm thinks that this particular ad is more relevant and brings that ad to the first position even if the bidding price was lower than other ads with lower CTR.
+If more users are clicking an ad, Google’s algorithm will qualify that ad as more relevant and will show it at the first position even if the bidding price was lower than other ads with lower CTR.

 To understand this mechanism we need to first understand what quality score is.

-Quality score is a metric used by Google to determine ad rank.
-Google collects user’s feedback in the form of click-through-rate (CTR), ad relevance and landing page experience.
+Quality score is a metric used by Google algorithm to determine your ad rank.
+Google collects user feedback in the form of click-through-rate (CTR), ad relevance and post-click landing page experience.